-According to the U.S. Department of Commerce, California is the world’s fifth-largest economy, so it’s important to take steps to meet the regulation's requirements before CCPA takes effect on January 1, 2020.
-Here are five steps your business should take to prepare for the compliance deadline:
+According to the U.S. Department of Commerce, California is the world’s fifth-largest economy, so it’s important to take steps to keep your business safe before CCPA takes effect on January 1, 2020.
+Here are five steps your company should take to prepare for the compliance deadline:

 - Obtain executive buy-in – CCPA compliance is a broad effort that will affect many aspects of your company and will require significant staff hours and financial resources.
 In addition, failure to comply can have serious financial and reputational consequences.
 As a result, it is crucial to gain executive buy-in to facilitate the compliance process.

 - Understand your data collection policies and procedures – It is essential to understand what your company’s current policies and procedures are for collecting, storing, and selling data on California consumers.
 Prepare data maps, inventories, and other records that clearly illustrate what data your business collects and sells, and where it is sold.

 - Perform a gap analysis – Review CCPA requirements closely and compare them with your data discovery findings.
 Perform a detailed delta assessment between your company’s current status and where it needs to be for compliance.

 - Develop a compliance roadmap – Develop a comprehensive compliance roadmap of necessary action steps based on the results of the gap analysis.
 Prioritize tasks based on risk and level of effort.